ConnectBox/connectbox-pi/docs/deployment.md

 ## Install Armbian on NanoPi NEO, Orange Pi Zero or Pine64

-Download the appropriate image for your device from the [Armbian download area](https://www.armbian.com/download/) put it into an SD card.
-Armbian images using a Legacy or Mainline kernel, based on Ubuntu Xenial are supported, though Mainline offers better performance.
+Download the appropriate base-image for your device from the [ConnectBox base-image download area](https://github.com/ConnectBox/armbian-build/releases) and put it onto an SD card.
+If there are no base images for your device at that location, look in the [Armbian download area](https://www.armbian.com/download/).
+We require an Armbian images running a Mainline kernel, based on Ubuntu Xenial or Debian Stretch (the legacy kernel may work, but is unsupported).
 The [Armbian Getting Started Guide](https://docs.armbian.com/User-Guide_Getting-Started/) is useful.
 Before running ansible, you need to login and set the root password per the Armbian Getting Started Guide.

 ## Setup SSH Keys